meMDV-prog/Induction-Program-Report/README.md

   - **Persistence**
   - **Perseverance**
   - **Prayer**
-- She concluded by saying that when these 5 P’s are followed diligently, the 6th P — **Placement** — follows naturally.
+- She concluded by saying that when these 5 P’s are followed diligently, the 6th P: **Placement** follows naturally.

 #### Session 5: Address by Dean Academics – Mr. Akshay

 Mr. Akshay, the Dean of Academics, shared valuable insights on how to shape ourselves during our academic journey.

-- He introduced the concept of becoming a **T-shaped professional** — someone who has:
+- He introduced the concept of becoming a **T-shaped professional**, someone who has:
   - **Deep knowledge** in one core area (the vertical line of the T), and
   - **A broad set of soft skills** such as communication, leadership, and teamwork (the horizontal line of the T).
 - He encouraged us to explore beyond our technical field and develop interpersonal skills that are essential for success in the real world.